 In the early 18th century charity schools were founded in many English towns.
 They were sometimes called Blue Coat Schools because of the color of the children's uniforms.

 Boys from well off families went to grammar schools.
 Girls from well off families also went to school but it was felt important for them to learn 'accomplishments' like embroidery and music rather than academic subjects.

 However non-conformists or dissenters (Protestants who did not belong to the Church of England) were not allowed to attend most public schools.
 Instead they went to their own dissenting academies.

 Radcliffe Camera in Oxford University

-Education in the 19th Century
+Education in 19th Century England

 In the 19th century education greatly improved for both boys and girls.
 In the early 19th century there were dame schools for very young children.
 They were run by women who taught a little reading, writing and arithmetic.
 However many dame schools were really a child minding service.

 Nevertheless in the 19th century Friedrich Frobel (1782-1852) and Maria Montessori (1870-1952) invented more progressive methods of educating infants.

 Girls from upper class families were taught by a governess.
 Boys were often sent to public schools like Eaton.
 In Victorian public schools boys were taught the classics like Latin but little else.
 Science and technical subjects were neglected.
 Public schools also placed great emphasis on character building through sports and games.